Suvraneel/Issue_Watcher/README.md

 - Triggers on `/assign` not on creation of Issue & PRs
 - acts on assignees[] and not on author
 - Unassign assignee & remove labels instead of closing issues
-- Works best when combined with JasonEtco's slash-assign action
+- Works best when combined with `JasonEtco/slash-assign-action`

 <p align="center">
 <img src="img/White and Green Gaming Badge Logo.png" height = "400px">